Northern Arizona VA Health Care System

-The Fort Whipple Museum is located on the grounds of the Bob Stump Department of Veterans Affairs Medical Center.
+The Fort Whipple Museum is located on the grounds of the Bob Stump Veterans Affairs Medical Center.
 Housed in one of the early 1900s officers quarters, the museum is distinguished by its historic yellow and green paint scheme.
-Exhibits feature the history of the original fort and its subsequent conversion to a Veteran's hospital.
+Exhibits feature the history of the original fort and its subsequent conversion to a Veterans Affairs hospital.

 Today’s Veterans Health Administration (VHA) originated during the Civil War as the first federal hospitals and domiciliaries ever established for the nation’s volunteer forces.